 The Forgotten History Of The Monopoly Board Game

-Let us do a time travel and go back to the late 90’s century when monopoly board game came into being.
-Initially, it wasn’t called monopoly at all, even the man we knew Charles Darrow isn’t the real creator of the game.
+Let us do a time travel and go back to the late 90’s century when the Monopoly board game came into being.
+Initially, it wasn’t called Monopoly at all, even the man we knew Charles Darrow wasn’t the real creator of the game.

 Magie came up with a board game and patented it, the game was called “The Landlords Game”.
 This game was inspired by Henry George’s ideas.

 Henry George was a political economist and journalist.
 He gave the idea of imposing taxes on particular properties to make the economy more stable.
 Back to the story, this game had mainly two aspects:

 The first one was called Anti-monopolists, whenever someone buys a property they will get a fair cut of their share.
 The main intuition of this was to show how people could benefit from the taxes paid by the buyer, as a result, everyone could benefit from it.

 The second aspect was called Monopolist or winner takes all, which we are seeing nowadays simply put, the wealthiest among the players will win either by buying or by bankrupting other players.

 Magie had the vision to break the divided pyramid in which the higher-ups would benefit from the people at the bottom.
 She started selling this board game from her home, as this game wasn’t sold in a box so mainly it was handed over from one friend to the other.